JuliaGeometry/Meshes.jl/docs/src/distances.md

 ```

 The ellipsoid is taken from the datum of the coordinate reference system,
-so points stored in a different datum are measured on a different ellipsoid.
+so all parameters are retrieved automatically for the user.